Juaco9502/INTRODUCTION-TO-COMPLEX-SYSTEMS-JAVA-MVN-AND-GIT---AREP/README.md

-# HOMEWORK 1 AREM (INTRODUCTION TO COMPLEX SYSTEMS, JAVA, MVN, AND GIT)
+# HOMEWORK 1 AREP (INTRODUCTION TO COMPLEX SYSTEMS, JAVA, MVN, AND GIT)

 Write a program to calculate the mean and standard deviation of a set of n real numbers.